DC Circuits

 You should've got Rs=0.435W & Rp=32.8W.

 So, where does almost all of that power go?
-It’s usually said that it’s dissipated, but it’s done so by being converted into heat flux energy.
-That’s why even solid-state amplifiers (that don’t have heaters) can get hot.
-Often, they’re called I²×R losses.
+It's usually said that it's dissapated, but it's done so by being converted into heat flux energy.
+That's why even solid-state amplifiers (that don't have heaters) can get hot.
+Often, they're called I²×R losses.
 This must be accounted for in circuitry.
 Certainly, one can easily see the sensitivity of current, since heat quadruples as current doubles.
 This is why voltage-source amplifiers overheat & why some have fuses that blow at a couple amperes to prevent it.
 This protects the amplifier from burning-up due to accidental short circuits like if the speaker cables touch, drastically reducing impedance load, causing a corresponding current spike, generating enormous amounts of heat.

 AC Circuits